oscafrica/osca-blog/README.md

 - Culture
 - Tools
 - Programs
-- Updates
 - Research
 - Ideas
 - Conventions
 - and lot's more.

-We keep an Open [OSCA Writing Ideas Doc](https://paper.dropbox.com/doc/OSCA-Writing-Ideas-2019--ApwHX6bECdjKiyUBbz6u9ZKaAQ-hW0tFGnTDp68J6xqUpdLK), you can pick an idea and request to work on it or add your own idea and work on it.
+We keep an Open [OSCA Writing Ideas Doc](https://paper.dropbox.com/doc/OSCA-Writing-Ideas-2019--ApwHX6bECdjKiyUBbz6u9ZKaAQ-hW0tFGnTDp68J6xqUpdLK), you can pick an idea and request to work on it or add your own idea.

 ### Why Guest Post?
 Submitting a guest post helps put your content in front of amazing Open Source creators and contributors across the globe, It is also a great way to build your technical writing portfolio and an opportunity to work with the amazing humans at Open Source Community Africa.